latendresse/AIsailors/README.md

 # AIsailors

 The Sailors strategic board game driven by AI.
+Inspired by the Squadro board game.

+Written entirely using the Elm functional programming language.
+The searching algorithm is based on an alpha/beta minimax search.
+See the src code.

+## Rules of the game

 You are directing a team of five racing sail boats against your opponent, the Computer team with the same number of boats.
 To play a move, you select one sail boat to go forward.
 The speed of a